MadStudioRoblox/ProfileService/docs/troubleshooting.md

 !!! warning
     Failure to prevent these data types may result in silent data loss, silent errors, fatal errors and overall failure to save data.

-## Profiles take over 10 seconds to load
+## Profiles take over 7 seconds to load

 !!! notice
-        Due to technical limitations, it's expected that at least 5% of the time, when the player hops servers rapidly, the profile can take up to 15 seconds to load.
+        Due to technical limitations, it's expected that at least 5% of the time, when the player hops servers rapidly, the profile can take up to 7 seconds to load (Can be greatly improved by using [Profile:ListenToHopReady()](/ProfileService/api/#profilelistentohopready)).
         If implemented correctly, ProfileService will load profiles as fast as the Roblox API allows it when the player joins a server without a server hop.
 It's recommended to release profiles right before universe teleports to speed up session lock releasing and further preventing time penalties related to server hopping as much as possible.
-        If your profiles load slower than 1 to 2 seconds on a constant basis, continue reading this topic.
+        If your profiles load slower than 7 seconds on a constant basis, continue reading this topic.

 **MAKE SURE YOUR [ProfileService](/ProfileService/tutorial/settingup/) MODULE IS UP TO DATE**